-Steps to Follow for Ausbildung in Germany
+How to apply for Ausbildung in Germany

 As a foreigner, you need to plan ahead when applying for Ausbildung in Germany.
-Some companies look for trainees are as early as one year before the program starts.
+Some companies look for trainees as early as one year before the program starts.

 - Prepare your application documents

-The recognition process happens in Germany, you will be required to send your documents to one of the departments in the region you want to live in.
+The recognition process happens in Germany; you will be required to send your documents to one of the departments in the region you want to live in.
 Read more about it here.

 - Find and apply for Ausbildung place